MultiLit is a research initiative of Macquarie University, Sydney

 A list of Research Publications by members of MRU published since 2000 is available.

-Members of MRU have also contributed regularly to the series of MUSEC Briefings, one page summaries of sometimes controversial programs and practices, published by Macquarie University Special Education Centre (MUSEC).
+Members of MRU have also contributed regularly to the series of Nomanis Notes, one page summaries of sometimes controversial programs and practices (previously published by Macquarie University Special Education Centre (MUSEC) as MUSEC Briefings).